a1ecbr0wn/r53-ddns/README.md

 ## Issues

 If you are having issues with the execution of this application, start by enabling verbose logging with the `-v` parameter.
-If you are trying to debug running this in cron or as a service, logging is enabled by default to `/var/tmp/r53-ddns.log` so that this can be run from any user.
+If you are trying to resolve an issue while running this in cron or as a service, logging is enabled by default to the file `/var/tmp/r53-ddns.log` which is a file that should be writable whichever user you are sunning the application under.

 If the issues are not obvious or you think there is a bug, please raise an issue via [GitHub](https://github.com/a1ecbr0wn/homebrew-r53-ddns/issues).